-- (a) An electricity transfer application to increase or decrease contracted capacity with respect to an existing covered service under the applicant's access contract may be made by notice to Western Power. - (b) The lodgement fee for an access contract modification applies to the applicant's application, plus any costs for any associated connection application. - (c) Western Power must notify the applicant whether or not it accepts the increase or decrease in contracted capacity within 5 business days of receipt by Western Power of the applicant's notice under clause 10.2(a) (or such further time as a prudent service provider would reasonably require to consider such application). - (d) Western Power must accept the increase or decrease in contracted capacity if it forms the view as a reasonable and prudent person that: - (i) accepting the increase or decrease in contracted capacity would not be likely to impede the ability of Western Power to provide a covered service sought in an application lodged by another applicant, and - (ii) it is not likely that an augmentation or any work would be required to provide the increase or decrease in contracted capacity, and - (iii) in the case of a second or further application or notice in any rolling period of 12 months, the additional applications or notice satisfies clause 10.3. - (e) If Western Power determines that it cannot form the view required for acceptance of the increase or decrease in contracted capacity under clause 10.2(d), then: - (i) Western Power must notify the applicant that it must submit, or procure that its controller submits, a connection application; and - (ii) the priority date of such connection application shall be determined: - (A) if a complete connection application is received by Western Power within 20 business days of the notice sent to the applicant under clause 10.2(e)(i), from the date Western Power received the electricity transfer application under clause 10.2(a); and
+- (b) The lodgement fee for an access contract modification applies to the applicant's application, plus any costs for any associated connection application. - (c) Western Power must notify the applicant whether or not it accepts the increase or decrease in contracted capacity within 5 business days of receipt by Western Power of the applicant's notice under clause 10.2(a) (or such further time as a prudent service provider would reasonably require to consider such application). - (d) Western Power must accept the increase or decrease in contracted capacity if it forms the view as a reasonable and prudent person that: - (i) accepting the increase or decrease in contracted capacity would not be likely to impede the ability of Western Power to provide a covered service sought in an application lodged by another applicant; and - (ii) it is not likely that an augmentation or any work would be required to provide the increase or decrease in contracted capacity; and - (iii) in the case of a second or further application or notice in any rolling period of 12 months, the additional application or notice satisfies clause 10.3. - (e) If Western Power determines that it cannot form the view required for acceptance of the increase or decrease in contracted capacity under clause 10.2(d), then: - (i) Western Power must notify the applicant that it must submit, or procure that its controller submits, a connection application; and - (ii) the priority date of such connection application shall comprise:

-(B) otherwise, from the date Western Power received the complete connection application.
+- (A) if a complete connection application is received by Western Power within 20 business days of the notice sent to the applicant under clause 10.2(e)(i), the date Western Power received the electricity transfer application under clause 10.2(a); and - (B) otherwise, the date Western Power received the complete connection application.

-10.3 More than 1 change or modification within 12 months
+10.3 More than 1 Change or Modification Within 12 Months